 Click here to see the Ultimate Oceanic Experience with a 3-course meal

 With plenty of little spots just perfect for throwing out a line and catching a few fish, why not take your fishing rod with you across to Granite Island?
 This could be a great way to introduce your kids to fishing.
-You will find fish such as bream, tommy ruff, mulloway and snapper in the waters around the island.
+Granite Island fishing will net you fish such as bream, tommy ruff, mulloway and snapper in the waters around the island.

 Take a Big Duck Tour